-E. Interest rate benchmark reform (continued)

-ii.
-Non-derivative financial assets and loan commitments (continued)
+- Interest rate benchmark reform (continued) - Non-derivative financial assets and loan commitments (continued)

 'Tough legacy contracts' (TLCs) are those contracts that for various reasons the Group is unable to reform either by directly changing the IBOR rate or by inserting a fallback clause.
 For the purposes of practical continuance of such contracts after the relevant IBOR ceases to become representative, the FCA has been granted the power under UK law to direct a change in the calculation methodology of LIBOR and to extend its publication for a limited time.
 This 'synthetic' LIBOR will be used by the Group for these TLCs.
-As at 31 December 2022, the Group has €9m USD LIBOR residential mortgage loans (2021: €16m), €1m USD LIBOR personal loans (2021: €3m) and €93m USD LIBOR corporate loans (2021: €99m) that it considers to be TLCs.
+As at 31 December 2023, the Group has EUR 9m USD LIBOR residential mortgage loans (2022: EUR 16m), EUR 1m USD LIBOR personal loans (2022: EUR 3m) and EUR 93m USD LIBOR corporate loans (2022: EUR 99m) that it considers to beTLCs.

-The following tables show the total amounts of unreformed non-derivative financial assets and loan commitments and those with appropriate fallback language at 1 January 2021, 31 December 2021 and 31 December 2022.
+The following tables show the total amounts of unreformed non-derivative financial assets and loan commitments and those with appropriate fallback language at 31 December 2022 and 31 December 2023.
 The amounts of trading assets and investment securities are shown at their carrying amounts and the amounts of loans and advances to customers are shown at their gross carrying amounts.
-The amounts of loan commitments are shown at their committed amounts.a
+The amounts of loan commitments are shown at their committed amounts.